ElsevierSoftwareX/SOFTX_2018_153/README.txt

 To start, you need to have Clozure Common Lisp (the interpreter for the programming language used in this project) in the program root directory.

+Unless you downloaded the source code directly from Gitlab, it should already come with Clozure, and you can skip the next few paragraphs.
+If you did get it from Gitlab, then read on to see how to install Clozure, or tell the program where to locate an existing installation.

-If you are a programmer with very good taste in programming languages and already have Clozure installed somewhere else, then feel free to replace the ccl-name script under the src directory with your own script that outputs the path to your installation, as described below in section 4.
+If you are a programmer with very good taste in programming languages and already have Clozure installed somewhere else, then you can replace the ccl-name script under the src directory with your own script that outputs the path to your installation, as described below in section 4.